Skip to main content

 SAML Settings

-1. Single sign-on URL: https://placeholder.betatesting.com (you will update this in Step 3)
+1. Single sign-on URL: https://placeholder.betatesting.com (you will update this later in the process in Step 4 - Update Your Okta App with BetaTesting's Values)

 2. Check Use this for Recipient URL and Destination URL

-3. Audience URI (SP Entity ID): https://placeholder.betatesting.com (you will update this in Step 3)
+3. Audience URI (SP Entity ID): https://placeholder.betatesting.com (you will update this later in the process in Step 4 - Update Your Okta App with BetaTesting's Values)

 4. Name ID format: Unspecified